Ouranosinc/xscen/docs/columns.rst

 - ``mip_era``: CMIP generation associated with the data.
     - E.g. "CMIP6", "CMIP5"

 - ``activity``: Model Intercomparison Project (MIP) associated with the data.
-This is the same as `activity_id` in CMIP6 data.
+This is the same as ``activity_id`` in CMIP6 data.
 CMIP is the activity for the historical experiment and the DECK experiments.
     - E.g. "CMIP", "CORDEX", "HighResMIP"

-- ``driving_model``: Name of the driver.
-Following the `driving_model` convention from ES-DOC, this is in the format "institution-model".
+- ``driving_model``: For RCM data, name of the driver.
+For CMIP6, this is only includes the model name.
+In CMIP5, following the ``driving_model`` convention from ES-DOC, this was in the format "institution-model".
+    - E.g. "CanESM5"

+- ``driving_member``:  For RCM data, member (realisation) of the driver.
+In CMIP6 this looks like "rAiBpCfD".
+New for CMIP6, in CMIP5 the ``driving_member`` was given in ``member``.
-    - E.g. "CCCma-CanESM2"
+    - E.g. "r1i1p1f1"

 - ``institution``: Institution associated with the source.
     - E.g. "CCCma", "Ouranos", "ECMWF"

-- ``source``: For simulation type, this is the model.
-For GCMs, this is the name of the model (`source_id` in CMIP6 and `rcm_name` in ES-DOC for CORDEX).
-For reconstruction type, this is the name of the dataset.
+- ``source``: For simulation types, this is the model.
+For GCMs, this is the name of the model (`source_id` in CMIP6 and `rcm_name` in ES-DOC for CORDEX-CMIP5).
+For reconstruction types, this is the name of the dataset.
     - E.g. "CanESM5", "CRCM5", "ERA5", "ERA5-Land, ERA5-Preliminary"

 - ``experiment``: Name of the experiment of the model.
     - E.g. "historical", "ssp245", "rcp85"

 - ``member``: Name of the realisation.
-For RCMs, this is the member associated with the driver.
+For CMIP6 RCMs, this is the RCM member "rX", the realization part of the ``version_realization`` CORDEX-CMIP6 spec.
+In CMIP5, this is the member associated with the driver (i.e. ``driving_member``).
     - E.g. "r1i1p1f1"

 - ``xrfreq``: Pandas/xarray frequency.